OfficeDev/Office-Add-in-samples/Excel-custom-functions/Batching/README.md

 ## Prerequisites

-To get set up and working with custom functions, see [Custom functions requirements](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-requirements)
+To learn more about custom functions, see [Create custom functions in Excel](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-overview).
+See [Custom Functions requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/custom-functions-requirement-sets) for a list of the platforms that support custom functions.

 ## Solution